yavuzsunor/PUI2018_ys3226/README.md

-#This is describing
-how to set an environment and alias in command line.

-First we create a directory called PUI2018

-...
-mkdir PUI2018
+This is the PUI2018 directory to store homeworks and lab assignments.